Education & Training

 Pending & Litigated Lawsuits

-To determine if an expert is a party in a lawsuit, try the following sites: U.S. Party/Case Index (http://pacer.uspci.uscourts.gov) federal courts, updated daily, fee based; Justia’s Federal District Court Filings & Dockets (http://dockets.justia.com) federal cases, free search; and Who’s Suing Whom (http://www.tlc-com/texis/tmp/litcases3) patent, trademark or copyright cases, fee based.
+To determine if an expert is a party in a lawsuit, try the following sites: PACER Case Locator (https://www.pacer.gov/pcl.html) federal courts, updated daily, fee based and Justia’s Federal District Court Filings & Dockets (http://dockets.justia.com) federal cases, free search.

 Deposition Transcripts